-- 18. Students on initial teacher training (ITT) courses, whether leading to qualified teacher status (QTS), qualified teacher learning and skills (QTLS) or early years teacher status (EYTS), should be entirely attributed to price group C2, irrespective of their LDCS or HECoS code.
-All Home fee students on ITT courses leading to QTS or EYTS should be returned as non-fundable. - 19.
-In-service education and training (INSET) courses are defined as courses whose primary (but not necessarily only) purpose is to improve the effectiveness of teachers, lecturers or trainers.
-Students on these courses should be recorded as follows: - Students who do not hold QTS, QTLS or EYTS but are studying for an ITT qualification via an INSET course should be recorded in price group C2, irrespective of their LDCS or HECoS code. - b.
+18. Students on initial teacher training (ITT) courses, whether leading to qualified teacher status (QTS), qualified teacher learning and skills (QTLS) or early years teacher status (EYTS), should be entirely attributed to price group C2, irrespective of their LDCS or HECoS code.
+All Home fee students on ITT courses leading to QTS or EYTS should be returned as non-fundable.

+- 19. In-service education and training (INSET) courses are defined as courses whose primary (but not necessarily only) purpose is to improve the effectiveness of teachers, lecturers or trainers.
+Students on these courses should be recorded as follows: - a.
+Students who do not hold QTS, QTLS or EYTS but are studying for an ITT qualification via an INSET course should be recorded in price group C2, irrespective of their LDCS or HECoS code. - b.
 Other students on INSET courses should be attributed to price groups using their LDCS or HECoS course codes. - c.
 Home fee students holding or aiming for QTS on INSET courses should be returned as non-fundable. - 20.
 Students studying for a foundation degree to become a teaching assistant should be returned in price group C2.

-Allocating years of instance to price groups based on course subject codes
+Allocating years of engagement to price groups based on course subject codes

-- 21. Only where none of the specific cases defined in paragraphs 2 to 20 of this annex apply, should years of instance be allocated to price groups according to the mix of LDCS or HECoS codes that applies to the course, using the mappings shown respectively in Tables G1 and G2 (for further education and sixth form colleges and academies), or Tables G3 and G4 (for all other providers). - 22.
+- 21. Only where none of the specific cases defined in paragraphs 2 to 20 of this annex apply, should years of engagement be allocated to price groups according to the mix of LDCS or HECoS codes that applies to the course, using the mappings shown respectively in Tables G1 and G2 (for further education and sixth form colleges and academies), or Tables G3 and G4 (for all other providers). - 22.
 Some qualifications contain study in two or more distinct subject areas, for example a chemistry and business course.
-Where the qualification has more than one LDCS or HECoS code, the student's full-time equivalence (FTE) should be split between the relevant price groups in proportion to the split between each subject for the course as a whole. - 23.
+Where the qualification has more than one LDCS or HECoS code, the student's year of engagement should be split between the relevant price groups in proportion to the split between each subject for the course as a whole. - 23.
 Where activity is delivered under a subcontractual arrangement or as part of a study year abroad (partial or whole) it should be returned in the price group(s) allocated to the LDCS or HECoS code(s) of the course.

-Allocating years of instance to price groups based on LDCS codes
+Allocating years of engagement to price groups based on LDCS codes

-24. Further education and sixth form colleges and academies can utilise the Education and Skills Funding Agency's 'Find a learning aim' service (FaLA),55 which shows up to three LDCS codes in the 'LearnDirect class system' section for each course.
+- 24. Further education and sixth form colleges and academies can utilise the Education and Skills Funding Agency's 'Find a learning aim' service (FaLA),55 which shows up to three LDCS codes in the 'LearnDirect class system' section for each course. - 25.
+It is the responsibility of colleges to ensure that any information contained in FaLA relating to their courses (including those for which they intend to return engagements in HESES) is correct, including LDCS codes (see Annex B paragraphs 4 and 5). - 26.
+If there is no LDCS code for a particular course, or a college thinks that the wrong LDCS code has been assigned, the college should follow the guidance in Annex B paragraphs 4 and 5.